Cherneka Johnson

-Cherneka Johnson (born 3 March 1995) is a New Zealand Māori professional boxer.
+Cherneka Johnson (born 3 March 1995) is an Australian professional boxer.
 Born in New Zealand, she represents Australia in international competition.
-She has been undisputed female bantamweight champion since July 2025 and previously held the IBF female super-bantamweight title.
+She was undisputed female bantamweight champion from July 2025 to August 2026 and previously held the IBF female super-bantamweight title.

 Early life

-Johnson was born in Tauranga, New Zealand to a family of Māori (Ngāti Ranginui) descent.
+Johnson was born in Tauranga, New Zealand, to a family of Māori (Ngāti Ranginui) descent.
 She is the eldest of three, with one brother and one sister.
 In 2007, aged 11, she moved to Australia and settled on the Gold Coast.
 Johnson first tried boxing at a local PCYC in 2008 and soon after joined the Albert Boxing Club on the Gold Coast to train under Allan Nicolson Jr alongside future world champions Skye Nicolson and Che Kenneally.
 She moved to Warrnambool in 2016 in pursuit of a professional boxing career and remained there until 2023 when she relocated back to Queensland and settled on the Gold Coast where she trains in Coolangatta.